 - Step 11: Wall Plank March (Hallmark Skill)

-Accessory Exercises (Dessert Sets)
+Accessory Exercises (Finisher Sets)

-Here are some dessert set ideas:
+Here are some finisher set ideas:

 - High rep burnout sets – Some people love the feeling of muscular exhaustion.
 There are merits to it; it can prompt muscular adaptation even in the high rep range – that is, you can gain strength and muscle size from lower weight, if you exhaust your muscles.
 It improves muscular endurance – your ability to do more, in less time.
-I like to exhaust with chin-ups after Workout C – the extra volume just feels good!
+I like to exhaust with chin-ups after Workout B – the extra volume just feels good!

-- Skill Work – skill work refers to isometric holds that are popular in gymnastics.
+- Skill work – skill work refers to isometric holds that are popular in gymnastics.
 Examples are the L-sit, front lever, back lever, and planche.
 Isometric holds post-workout are great for circulation and creating better mind-body connection.
 That is to say, they create great non-muscular strength gains by teaching your body to use the muscle you already have, better.
 They also add a little bit of muscle and force your body to keep fat off, as any extra fat makes skill work harder.

 - Cardio – Post-workout cardio for 5-10 minutes is nice for circulation and cooling down.